Sustainability Actions of Eric Moore Partnership Medical Practice

 7- Implementing our lighting responsibility plan

-Staff take responsibility for switching lights off when not needed or when leaving a room at the end of a session / day
+– Staff take responsibility for switching lights off when they are not needed or when leaving a room at the end of a session / day

-Staff responsible for closing building at the end of the day undertake a building sweep to ensure all area lighting is turned off
+– Staff who are responsible for closing the building at the end of the day must undertake a building sweep to ensure all area lighting is turned off

 8- Promoting sustainable transport